rpm-software-management/dnf5/doc/dnf5.conf-vendorpolicy.5.rst

 Example 8: Allow change from any vendor to specific one with package filtering
 ------------------------------------------------------------------------------

-This example allows a change from any vendor to "My Trusted Vendor", but only for incoming packages whose source package name is "mypackage" and are located in the 'myrepo' repository.
+This example allows a change from any vendor to "My Vendor", but only for incoming packages whose source package name is "mypackage" and version is greater than or equal to "2.0".

 .. code-block:: toml